Does Your Business Need Key Person Insurance?

 You should consider purchasing key person coverage if your business has any of the following characteristics:

-- Your business is highly dependent on one or more individuals who have special skills and would be difficult to replace
+- It is highly dependent on one or more individuals who have special skills and would be difficult to replace.

 - Your company plans to merge or go public.
-You will need this coverage for top executives and board members before it can proceed with a merger or IPO.
+Your firm may need key person coverage for top executives and board members before it can proceed with a merger or IPO.

 There is no "standard" key person disability policy.
-Rather, each policy is typically designed to meet the needs of the company buying the coverage.
+Rather, each policy is typically designed to meet the needs of the company.

 Amount of Insurance Needed

-Determining the amount of life or disability insurance to purchase on a key person isn't easy.
-You will need to estimate the economic loss (lost revenue or profit) your firm will suffer when a key person dies or becomes disabled.
+How much life or disability insurance should you purchase on a key person?
+To answer that question, you will need to estimate the economic loss (lost revenue or profit) your firm will suffer when a key person dies or becomes disabled.
 You will also need to consider the cost of recruiting, hiring and training a replacement employee.
 An insurance agent or broker can help you calculate the amount of insurance you need.